JuneDrinleng/Oxford-WinterClass2023-ML/README.md

 The session I have already upload will use some package in python here are them
+The code is mainly run on my macbook pro (m1 ver) and I have try it on my windows pc y9000p however there is some problem with sklearn when I transformed into mac, I surprisingly found that it works

 ## Session 1

+pandas install by conda
-    conda install -c anaconda pandas
+    conda install -c anaconda pandas numpy install by conda
+    conda install -c anaconda numpy